Atal Indore City Transport Service Limited

-Atal Indore City Transport Service Ltd. (AICTSL), previously named as ICTSL (Indore City Transport Service Corporation Ltd), is the main public transport operator of Indore.
-It operates 225 buses on many routes, including Mhow city transport service and Pithampur city transport service.
+Atal Indore City Transport Service Ltd. (AICTSL), is the main public transport operator of Indore.
+It operates 188 buses on many routes, including Mhow city transport service and Pithampur city transport service.
 It is the largest CNG-powered bus service operator in central India.
+It also operates app based Bicycle service across indore.

 AICTSL operates intercity bus services in five cities: Bhopal, Mhow, Rau, Hatod and Sawer.
 The corporation also operates a taxicab service called Metro Taxi, which gives service in Indore and is also used by commuters to travel to Bhopal, Ujjain and other parts of Malwa.